 He screamed again, clutching at his overwhelmed ears, before retreating deeper into the forest.
 He scanned the ground, looking for workable stone to create a weapon.
 To the man, these strange animals seemed dangerous and hostile.

 He found a suitable piece of quartz and began hammering away at it with a another large rock, chipping off flakes, gradually shaping the stone into a blade.
-After six hours of work, the stone age man wielded a formidable stone point.
+After six hours of work, the ancient man wielded a formidable stone point.

 It was deep in the night now.
 The air was still, and the herd of strange animals had thinned greatly.

-The stone age man was hungry, so he began to search for food.
+The ancient man was hungry, so he began to search for food.

 He saw deer tracks, but they were too fast to hunt without a bow or an atlatl.